 To make a community appearance request:

 If you would like an officer to make an appearance at your community event, please contact Ms. Devinder Culver: firstname.lastname@example.org or 252-329-4180.
-Due to the volume of requests we receive, we require at least two weeks advanced notice for a community appearance request to be considered.
+Due to the volume of requests we receive, we require at least four weeks advanced notice for a community appearance request to be considered.